STARTING WITH REALISTIC GOALS

 Hair Transplant Candidates & Realistic Goals

-Prior to any hair transplant surgery, we strongly recommend you discuss your expectations with your surgeon.
-Your surgeon will explain the different hair restoration techniques and what you can realistically expect from each one, and why.
-Patients who have realistic expectations are generally satisfied with their decision to proceed, and pleased with their hair transplant results.
+Before undergoing any surgery, we strongly advise discussing your expectations with the surgeon.
+They’ll clarify the various hair restoration techniques available, outlining what you can expect from each and why.
+Patients with realistic expectations typically find satisfaction in their decision to proceed and are pleased with the results.

-After your consultation and examination, your surgeon will decide on the placement of your hair grafts in order to achieve the best result.
+Following your consultation and examination, the surgeon will determine the placement of your hair grafts to achieve the desired outcome.

 THE BEST HAIR TRANSPLANT